-While there are theoretical justifications for preferring a bifactor over a higher order factor structure, model comparison is complicated by the findings that fit indices used to evaluate models are biased in favor of the bifactor model when there are unmodelled complexities (Murrary & Johnson, 2013).
+While there are theoretical justifications for preferring a bifactor over a higher order factor structure, model comparison is complicated by the findings that fit indices used to evaluate models are biased in favor of the bifactor model when there are unmodelled complexities (Murray & Johnson, 2013).
 Yet a pro-bifactor bias is not a necessary outcome.
 Assuming no unmodeled misspecification, fit indices favor a correlated factors model when data were sampled from a true correlated factors structure, with unequal factor correlations (Morgan et al., 2015).
-When within-factor correlated residuals are misspecified, all fit indices favor the correlated factors model (Greene et al., 2019).
+When within-factor correlated residuals are misspecified, all fit indices correctly favor the correlated factors model regardless of conditions, except for SRMR, which incorrectly favors the bifactor model (Greene et al., 2019, Table 4).
 But whenever fit indices favor a bifactor structure, Murray & Johnson (2013) argued that the difference in fit must be very large to establish the superiority of the bifactor, in order to overcome this inherent bias.
 Given that the bifactor makes theoretical sense at explaining the structure of general intelligence, model comparison can still be made, while keeping in mind the aforementioned shortcomings.

-2. Method
+2 Method

-2.1.
-Data
+2.1 Data

-The Project Talent is the largest study ever conducted in the United States involving 377,016 9th-12th grade students during 1960 and drawn from all of the 50 states (Flanagan et al., 1962).
+The Project Talent is one of the largest studies ever conducted in the United States involving 377,016 9th-12th grade students during 1960 and drawn from all of the 50 states (Flanagan et al., 1962).
 The sample includes 4,481 twins and triplets from 2,233 families, and 84,000 siblings from 40,000 other families.
 The goal was to identify individuals' strengths (i.e., "talents") and steer them on to paths where those strengths would be best utilized.
 To this end, data on personal experiences, activities, aptitudes and abilities, health and plans for college, military service, marriage and careers were collected.
 Follow-up surveys were conducted until the students were age 29.